Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

   * **Distributed cache** - involves storing data across multiple machines or nodes, often in a network.
 This type of caching is essential for applications that need to scale across multiple servers or are distributed geographically.

 ### Pitfalls
   * One of the most complex and challenging aspects of caching is deciding when and how to invalidate or update the cached data.
-Wrong **Caching invalidation** implementation might lead to losing advantages of caching or to providing outdated data to users.
+Wrong **Caching invalidation** implementation might lead to losing advantages of caching or to providing outdated data to users;
   * Cache consistency - during temporary unavailability of a cache certain updates of data occurs in a source, but not in the cache.
 After the cache becomes available again the changes must be synchronized.
-Another separate complex topic is consistency of a distributed cache nodes.
+Another separate complex topic is consistency of a distributed cache nodes;
   * Cache poisoning - caches are susceptible to various security threats, such as cache poisoning.
 Attackers inject malicious data into the cache compromising system integrity and user security, exposing harmful or fraudulent data to users.

 ## Asynchronous processing